 "I've gotten multiple degrees from prestigious universities along my journey.
 No educational experience has been as rewarding as HMI.
 It's been absolutely lifechanging.
-I feel incredibly fortunate to have had the opportunity to be able to experience this process!
-If your passion is to help others along their journey of life, this is the best place you can go!
-Truly incredible."
+I feel incredibly fortunate to have had the opportunity to be able to

 Kyle Michael Dory